What is WRAP?

 We believe that racism is a public health crisis affecting the communities we serve and society as a whole and have signed on to the Racism is a Public Health Crisis in Wisconsin declaration.
 WRAP and the Wisconsin Alzheimer’s Institute are committed to health equity and inclusive excellence that embraces diversity among its faculty, staff, students, research participants, stakeholders, and constituents.
 We embrace a definition of diversity that acknowledges the richness of all races and ethnicities, identities, ages, abilities, experiences, and opinions.
 We embrace a definition of inclusion that acknowledges the unique contributions of all and prioritizes people just as much as the desired outcomes of our organization.
 We embrace a definition of health equity where everyone has a fair and just opportunity to be as healthy as possible with resources that are accessible to all.

-WRAP is 20 years old!
-November 2021 marks the 20th anniversary of the first participant enrolled in the study.
+WRAP is more than 20 years old!
+November 2021 marked the 20th anniversary of the first participant enrolled in the study.
 We are celebrating the occasion with a look back at the science milestones in our history, and a look forward to the key research focus areas we are undertaking today and in the future.
 Read more.